 - Where you have opted in to email marketing the service is provided by MailChimp who are certified with the EU-U.S. Privacy Shield Framework

-- When we send an automated notification that your equipment is ready for collection we use Twilio (who are certified with the EU-U.S. Privacy Shield Framework) for automated sms messages and Mailgun (who are certified with the EU-U.S. Privacy Shield Framework) for automated email messages and email messages sent via this website,
+- When we send an automated notification that your equipment is ready for collection we use Twilio (who are certified with the EU-U.S. Privacy Shield Framework) for automated sms messages,

-- We use Square as a payment processor.
+- We use Square and Stripe as a payment processors.
 We do not hold any record of card data such as card numbers, expiry dates and the like.